-'Possible' More Counties Than Now Known Were Hacked In 2016, Fla Delegation Says
+'Possible' More Counties Than Now Known Were Hacked In 2016, Fla.
+Delegation Says

 Cyber-campaign

-Mueller's office has charged a group of intelligence officers in Russia's military spy agency, the GRU, with the cyberattacks that targeted a number of state election officials and vendors around the country.
+Mueller's office has charged a group of intelligence officers in Russia's military spy agency, the GRU, in connection with the cyberattacks that targeted a number of state election officials and vendors around the United States.

 The Russians appear to have focused on trying to discover what was contained in state and contractor databases, although public information remains incomplete as to the full nature of the cyberattacks.

-DeSantis and other officials have stressed there is no evidence that cyberattacks changed any votes.
+DeSantis and other officials have stressed that there is no evidence that cyberattacks changed any votes.

+Lawmakers confirmed on Wednesday, however, that the Russian hackers did gain adequate access to be able to change voter registration data if they'd wanted, although there is no evidence that they did so.

+The systems used to tabulate results are not connected to the registration systems.